-WildChoices identifies the captive wildlife facilities* in South Africa that offer tourist attractions and activities including interactions and volunteer programs, and assesses them by applying the publicly available SATSA Captive Wildlife Attractions & Activities Decision Tool published in 2019, to publicly available online information about the facilities and their activities.
+WildChoices identifies the captive wildlife facilities* that offer tourist attractions and activities, including interactions and volunteer programs, and assesses them by applying the publicly available SATSA Guidelines and Decision Tool to publicly available information about the facilities and their activities.

 The assessment process results in one of three possible outcomes:

-**Captive wildlife facilities are defined as facilities that keep wild animals in a human-made enclosure that is of insufficient size for the management of self-sustaining populations of the species and designed to hold the animals in a manner that prevents them from escaping and facilitates intensive human intervention or manipulation in the provision of food and/or water, artificial housing and/or healthcare.
+* Captive wildlife facilities are defined as facilities that keep wild animals in a human-made enclosure that is of insufficient size for the management of self-sustaining populations of the species and designed to hold the animals in a manner that prevents them from escaping and facilitates intensive human intervention or manipulation in the provision of food and/or water, artificial housing and/or healthcare.

 Note: Exotic (non-indigenous) animals are automatically deemed captive due to their permit restrictions.